-🕢 07 Jun

-15 Jun-16 Jun

 The year will go by fast.
 Be careful not to get complacent.
 It is common to be lulled into the belief that a year-long project is plenty of time; I guarantee you will wish you had more time available.
 Use what you have wisely, plan for having less than you think.

 "It's a TRAP" Admiral Akbar

-Fall 2023 21 Sep 30 Sep-08 Oct 18 Oct 10 Nov 20 Nov-26 Nov 08 Dec W F Classes begin International Travel Week (ITALY) ABSTRACT show Academic Holiday (Veterans Day) Academic Holiday (Thanksgiving) Last day of classes

-Winter 2024 08 Jan 15 Jan 16 Jan 10 Feb 19 Feb 08 Mar-11 Mar 15 Mar M T W M F-M F Classes begin Academic holiday (MLK Jr.) Monday Schedule SECTION show Academic Holiday (Presidents Day) Qualifying Review Last day of classes

-20 02 Apr 24 Apr 12 May-14 May 28 May-30 May 27 May 31 May-03Jun Classes begin DETAILS show STUDIO Show CHUMASH Show Academic Holiday (Memorial Day) Juried Review
+18 Sep 13 Oct 11 Nov 14 Nov-21 Nov 24 Nov-30 Nov 05 Dec Th M T F-F M-F Classes begin ABSTRACT show (tentative) Academic Holiday (Veterans Day) (International Travel?)
+Academic Holiday (Thanksgiving) Last day of classes 05 Jan 19 Jan 20 Jan 04 Feb 16 Feb 08 Mar-11 Mar 13 Mar M M T W M F-M Classes begin Academic holiday (MLK Jr.) Monday Schedule SECTION show Academic Holiday (Presidents Day) Qualifying Review Last day of classes 30 Mar 24 Apr ??
+25 May 505 Jun 08Jun-10Jun 13 Jun-14 Jun M W W-F M F M-W S-Sn Classes begin DETAILS show STUDIO Show Academic Holiday (Memorial Day) Last Day of Classes Juried Review Commencement

-Last Day of Classes

-S-Sn Commencement

-F

-Herningen Calute

-Harvard Art Museum- Renzo Piano

-1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-1.5

-1.5

-1.5

-1.5

-1.5

-B. 0.5

-81 11 - 0.5

-15

-98

-1 I I 10.5

-4 A 4 /

-L DOESYOUR TIME O
+All schedules are tentative and we work hard to communicate dates and deadlines.
+For the most part, expect to be in class every scheduled day.

+Books...Movies...Cat videos

-All schedules are tentative as the University schedule is in flux, as is the teaching mode.
-More information will be distributed over the summer.
-Books...Movies...Cat videos As a class, we will be reading books, watching movies, telling stories, and learning more about each other than we should, certainly more than you have in any other class.
+As a class, we will be reading books, watching movies, telling stories, and learning about each other, certainly more than you have in any other class.
 All I ask is that whatever you bring to the studio environment is appropriate and respectful of the group's wishes and university policies.

 I've never been a strong reader but always envied those who were.
 Still, I read when I can and enjoy that time away from a computer.
 I enjoy travelogues, historical fiction with an architectural bent, books that make me think, and books that make my work better (Strunk, for example).

-Here are a few of the selections I have in my library that you may like for yours.
-I look forward to your lists to add to mine.
+Here are a few of the selections I have in my library that you may want to explore.
+I look forward to seeing what you are reading.

-THE PROPHET KAHLIL GIBRAN

-GIBRAN'S MASTERPIECE Illustrated with twelve full-page drawings by the author Alfred • A• Knop Patrician • New • York

 About me...

-Many of you have been prior students in one of my classes.
-I've been teaching in the Architecture Department for 20 years and have taught almost every course required for the undergraduate degree.
-I enjoy a balance of teaching on campus and running a small practice in downtown SLO.
+Some of you have been prior students in one of my classes.
+I've been teaching in the Architecture Department for 25 years and have taught almost every course required for the undergraduate degree.
+I enjoy a balance of teaching on campus and running a small practice in downtown SLO that focuses on housing.
 I am confident that teaching has made me a better architect and that currency in the profession has made me a better teacher.
+I love to travel and am often on a plane to see something new.

-I graduated from Cal Poly with a B.Arch, became licensed in California, and serve as a Past President and current Education Chair of the local AIA chapter.
-I consult for the California Architects Board as a test item writer and I have served locally as the Chair of the San Luis Obispo Architectural Review Commission (ARC).
+Currently licensed in California and Texas, I graduated from Cal Poly with a B.Arch, and serve on the Board of Directors for AIA California.
+I also chair a volunteer task force for NCARB implementing the future of architecture licensure.
+Ask me about it.
 About the only time I'm not thinking architecture is when I volunteer to the Executive Board of the Live Oak Music Festival, an annual benefit for KCBX Public Radio.

 I encourage you to give me a call or send a note if you have any questions about the studio.
 I'm pretty easy to get a hold of.

-Greg Wynn, AIA gwynn@calpoly.edu (805) 801-3414
+Greg Wynn, AIA, NCARB gwynn@calpoly.edu (805) 801-3414